-- Inline NPT on MX Series routers does not translate the source IPv6 of packet with authentication header present.
-The packet is simply passed through upstream.
-Consequently, it is not expected that downstream traffic arrives with NPT pool IPv6 address as IPv6 destination address and with Authentication header.
+- In a fully loaded device, the firewall programming fails at times due to scaled prefix configuration with more than 64,800 entries.
+However, this issue is not observed in development setup.
+PR1581767 - Bridge domain names information is not displayed properly in show bridge statistics instance.
+PR1584874 - The output of the show services count command on vms interface is not as expected when you send the FTP traffic from the public side after configuring with NAPT44+EIM+APP+PCP.PR1588046 - An inline NPT on MX Series router does not translate source IPv6 packet with the current authentication header.
+The packet is simply passed through the upstream.
+Consequently, it is not expected that downstream traffic arrives with NPT pool, IPv6 address as IPv6 destination address, and with authentication header.
 Such traffic might be malicious and this must be handled via external configuration.
-The fix suggested is to configure firewall for downstream direction that blocks traffic destined to NPT pool address and with authentication header.
+As a workaround, configure firewall for downstream direction that blocks traffic destined to NPT pool address and with authentication header.
 PR1592957 - Pim VxLAN does not work on TD3 chipsets enabling VxLAN flexflow after Junos OS Release 21.3R1.
-PR1597276 - On all MX Series routers, changing configuration AMS 1:1 warm-standby to load-balance or deterministic NAT might result in generating vmcore file and cause traffic loss.
-PR1597386 - On the MX10016 platform, PICs might not come online for all FPCs in case "spmb" process restarts immediately after the power cycle.
+Customers Pim VxLAN or data plane VxLAN can use the Junos OS Release 21.3R1.
+PR1597276 - On all MX Series routers, changing AMS 1:1 warm-standby configuration to load-balance or deterministic NAT might result in generating vmcore file causing traffic loss.
+PR1597386 - On MX10016 router, the SFB plane not online alarm gets generated after the primary Routing Engine switchovers.
 PR1597630 - On MX Series routers, compact forwarding engine board (afeb) process might crash with MIC-3D-8DS3-E3.
 If a MIC-3D-8DS3-E3 having any hardware fault is initialized into the device.
 The AFEB crash will restore automatically in sometime and faulty hardware need to be replaced.
 The AFEB crash might impact the traffic forwarding during the time of issue.
-PR1598411 - Release note needed PR1600502 - It seems that ubuntu root-fs 18.04 shipped in the latest release does not have the "en\US.UTF-8" locale enabled by default.
-PR1601262 - When the interface transitions from down to up, the carrier transition counter value of a particular interface can be incorrect when the peer interface takes longer time to come up.
-PR1601946 - The convergence time degradation is seen in IS-ISv6, OSPFv2, and OSPFv3 when comparing convergence time with Junos OS Release 21.1R1.5.
+PR1598411 - Read write lock is not acquired during the sysctl invocation.
+The assert triggered in the interface state function call leads to RE1 going to debug (db>) prompt.
+PR1598814 - Subscriber client-type dhcp count is not getting updated from GRN.
+PR1600502 - It seems that ubuntu root-fs 18.04 shipped in the latest release does not have the "en\US.UTF-8" locale enabled by default.
+PR1601262 - The convergence time degradation is seen in IS-ISv6, OSPFv2, and OSPFv3 when comparing convergence time with Junos OS Release 21.1R1.5.
 As it is a convergence time issue, many components are involved and hence need investigation of rpd, kernel, and Packet Forwarding Engine.
-PR1602334 - In vMX platform, after a system reboot, the protect-Routing Engine filter on lo0 interface is no longer applied.
-PR1604401 - Rebooting JDM from inside JDM shell changes JDM's main PID as a result systemd's knowledge of JDM PID becomes stale.
-Due to this reason systemd fails to stop or start JDM.
-PR1605060 - An RPD agent sends an INH deletion or additions out of order to backup RPD, RPD generates a core file.
-PR1607553 - IS-IS adjacency remain down in backup Routing Engine during MOFRR convergence test.PR1608591
+PR1602334 - In vMX platform, after a system reboot, the protect-Routing Engine filter on IoO interface is no longer applied.
+PR1604401